Yule Log Cake Recipe with Chocolate Ganache Icing

 • Crack the eggs and separate the yolks and whites into different bowls.

-• Using the sieve, sift the icing sugar into a separate bowl.
+• Sift the icing sugar with the sieve into another bowl.

 • Take the mixer's beaters off and rinse thoroughly.
 If you have a second bowl that will fit your mixer, get that out now and set the one with the egg yolk mixture aside.
 If not, pour the egg yolk mixture into another bowl and set aside.
 Clean and dry the mixer bowl thoroughly.

 • Add the egg whites to the empty mixer bowl and begin beating at medium-high speed.
-When they begin forming peaks, add the remaining ½ cup of sugar a spoonful at a time.
+When they begin forming soft peaks, add the remaining ½ cup of sugar a spoonful at a time.
 The peaks will look glossier after, and the entire step only takes a few minutes.

 • With a rubber spatula, gently fold the egg yolk mixture into the egg whites.
 Folding simply means working from the edges of the bowl and turning the outside ingredients into the center of the bowl.
 Do not stir, or you'll lose the fluffiness of the mixture.